RafaelSaesPalaria/RafaelSaesPalaria/README.md

 # Introduction
 Hi, I'm **@RafaelSaesPalaria**
-I'm currently learning JS/Python/Java
-I have a intermediate level of english
+Systems development analyst
-make the code work is just the first step
+"make the code work is just the first step"
 # Projects
 currently some of my projects are listed [there](https://rafaelsaespalaria.github.io/portfolio/), please take a look.
 # Social